ajpiter/RProTips/DataCleaning/Convert/README.md

 - **AddingDataTypes:** Reference when creating new variables with variables of different data types.
 - **Character2Date:** Specifies the date format options.
+- **Character2Dummy:** Creates variables with 0 or 1 values instead of factor levels
 - **